vg

 )

-Make a reverse iterator starting from start_index, until the given rend, with the given distance limit.
+Make a reverse iterator starting from start_index, going in the given direction, and with an optional distance limit

 Member Function Documentation